webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

         3. Activate the virtual environment.

             ```bash
-            # For Ubuntu and Mac
+            # For Ubuntu and macOS
             source <VIRTUAL ENVIRONMENT NAME>/bin/activate

             # For Windows